-Inmates are encouraged to expand their knowledge through a variety of methods, including correspondence courses. general, inmates are permitted to enroll in any correspondence course that involves only "paper and pencil."
-Courses requiring generally not authorized.
-The cost are correspondence courses must be paid by the inmate.
+Correspondence Classes: Inmates are encouraged to expand their knowledge through a variety of methods including correspondence courses.
+In general, inmates are permitted to enroll in any correspondence course that involves only paper and pencil.
+Courses requiring the use of any equipment are generally not authorized.

+The cost for correspondence courses must be provided by the inmate.
 If an inmate has sufficient funds available in his commissary account, a Form 24 may be used for payment.
-Inmates interested in enrolling in correspondence courses are required to contact the Coordinator prior to enrollment.
-Catalogs are available from Coordinator.
-Staff Diplomas or certificates from correspondence high school GED programs do not satisfy the criteria for an adult literacy program completion.
+Inmates interested in enrolling in correspondence courses are required to contact the Education Post-Secondary Education Coordinator prior to enrollment.
+Course catalogs are available from the PSE coordinator.